breuera/tsunami_lab/documentation/source/chapters/user_documentation.rst

 * Running the Project:
     If you encounter errors while running the project, ensure that you have provided the correct command-line flags as explained in the Compiling the Project section.
 Check for any typos or incorrect inputs.
-    Verify that the required input files (e.g., Middle_states or dummie_middle_states) are present in the designated folders as mentioned in the project flags.
+    Verify that the required input files (e.g., Middle_states or dummy_middle_states) are present in the designated folders as mentioned in the project flags.

 Contact Information
 ^^^^^^^^^^^^^^^^^^^